dendronhq/dendron-site/vault/dendron.topic.publish-legacy.configuration.md

 ### LOCAL_ONLY_LINE

 Sometimes, you just want to keep a few lines private while publishing the rest of your vault.
 You can do that with `Local only`.
-In order to mark a line as `Local Only`, add the following markdown comment at the end of the line:
+In order to mark a line as `Local Only`, add the following Markdown comment at the end of the line:

 ```markdown
 Hello World!  <!-- Will be published -->